180254/vpn-openconnect-pulse-adfs/README.txt

 Trademark notes:
     - Pulse Secure, Pulse, and Steel-Belted Radius are registered trademarks of Pulse Secure, LLC. in the United States and other countries.
-    - openconnect means the OpenConnect VPN client (www.infradead.org/openconnect/).
+    - openconnect denotes the OpenConnect VPN client (www.infradead.org/openconnect/).